akdo3/akdo-Library/README.md

 ## Features

 - **Dynamic Tab Management**: Effortlessly create and organize multiple tabs for a well-structured interface.
-- **Interactive Sliders and Toggles**: Modify game elements like speed, jump power, FOV, and gravity in real-time with responsive controls.
+- **Interactive Sliders and Toggles**: Modify game elements like speed, jump power, and FOV in real-time with responsive controls.
 - **Customizable Dropdown Menus**: Easily implement interactive dropdowns with user-defined options.
-- **Multilingual Support**: Offer your users a global experience by providing multilingual UI options.
-- **Device-Specific Features**: Customize the UI based on the user's platform (Mobile or PC) for optimal performance.

-## Usage

 ### Setting Up the UI Frame